solana-labs/solana/README.md

 Architecture
 ---

-Before you jump into the code, review the [Solana Architecture](https://solana-labs.github.io/solana/).
+Before you jump into the code, review the online book [Solana: Blockchain Rebuilt for Scale](https://solana-labs.github.io/solana/).

 Building
 ---